notKolja/notKolja/README.md

 Myself;

 👋 Hey!
-I'm Kolja, a German Fullstack Developer!
+I'm Kolja, a Student German Fullstack Developer!
     i like Döner and yeah.

 My life;

-🏘️ I live and work in Germany.
+🏘️ I live and study in Germany.

-My work;
+My sidehustles;

 💼 I am Co-Founder of TransientCodes, I lead the Development there.